Code-Institute-Submissions/davidcalikes-mypse.ie/docs/TESTING.md

 The Home page was passed through the Jigsaw CSS validator and returned no errors.

 <img src="../docs/testing_images/testing_val_2.png"><br>
-_W3C HTML Validator Testing Screenshot_
+_W3C Jigsaw CSS Validator Testing Screenshot_

 The Home page was passed through the WCAG Color contrast checker and returned no contrast errors.